ClusterHQ/flocker/docs/indepth/installation.rst

 You will also need to generate authentication certificates for each of your nodes.
 Do this by running the following command as many times as you have nodes; for example, if you have two nodes in your cluster, you will need to run this command twice.
-This step should be followed for all nodes on the cluster, including the node running the control service.
+This step should be followed for all nodes on the cluster, as well as the machine running the control service.
 Run the command in the same directory containing the certificate authority files you generated in the first step.

 .. code-block:: console